sejungkwak/trading-paradise/README.md

 - Responsive hamburger menu navigation bar
   - Source: Kevin Powell's YouTube video [Create a responsive navigation nav with no JS!](https://www.youtube.com/watch?v=8QKOaTYvYUA&t=1402s) and [his code on Codepen](https://codepen.io/kevinpowell/pen/jxppmr)
-    - Using the `input checkbox` and the `label` element for the responsive navigation bar
+    - Using the `input checkbox` and the `label` element for the responsive navigation bar.
-    - Using the `transform` property instead of the `display` property to apply the transition in CSS
+    - Using the `transform` property instead of the `display` property to apply the transition in CSS.
   - I have used this technique to make the hamburger menu navigation bar on small devices less than 768px width.
 - Full browser width bars
   - Source: Chris Coyier's CSS-TRICKS article [Full Browser Width Bars](https://css-tricks.com/full-browser-width-bars/)
-    - Using `before` and `after` pseudo elements for making background colour wider than maximum width of the element
+    - Using `before` and `after` pseudo elements for making background colour wider than maximum width of the element.
-  - I have used this technique to make the header, trade guide, item list and contact form's background colour wider than 1400px, which I have set as the maximum width of the site.
+  - I have used this technique to make the header, trade guide, item lists and contact form's background colour wider than 1400px, which I have set as the maximum width of the site.
 - Sticky footer
 	- Source: Kevin Powell's YouTube video [Easy sticky footer - stop a footer from floating up a short page!](https://www.youtube.com/watch?v=yc2olxLgKLk) and the Gábor Móczik's comment on the video
 		- Using a `flex` property(to the main) and a `justify-self` property(to the footer) makes the footer fixed at the bottom of the screen even when there is not enough content on the page.
   - I have used this technique to make a sticky footer across the site.
 - Fixed header and jump links